How do I put an image on my website?

-- Most screens definitions are wide-screens.
-We suggest that you shoot your photo in landscape mode to allow for wide screen display.
+- Most screens’ definitions are wide-screens.
+We suggest that you shoot your photo in landscape mode to allow for a widescreen display.

 - Images should be at least 1900px wide and then resized to the desired size.
 If the image is too small, you will notice blurring when the browser size increases.

-- Take the photo with the object of focus in the center and allow ample room to crop.
+- Take the photo with the object of focus in the center and allow ample room for cropping.

-- In case of a logo, a web designer will handle the image to its full potential if the image is using an svg format.
+- In the case of a logo, a web designer will handle the image to its full potential if the image is using an SVG format.

 Preparing the image for your website.

 Images come in different sizes and they rarely display on your website in their natural size.
 Your web designer will alter your image according to the location, size, and use.
 This includes cropping and sizing.
-One of the most common mistakes I have came across is that the photographer zoomed into the object of focus.
-This causes the image to cut the object of focus when it displays in a wide screen.
+One of the most common mistakes I have come across is that the photographer zoomed in to the object of focus.
+This causes the image to cut the object of focus when it displays on a widescreen.
 See below the difference between a bad photo and a good photo.